mxagar/deep_learning_udacity/05_GAN/DLND_GANs.md

   g_optimizer.step()
   ```

 In order to visualize the samples in the 4th step, **Sample Visualization**, we save 16 fake/generated images every epoch.
 Each time a fixed set of 16 random/latent vectors is used.
+We can see how the fake/generated samples become more realistic with time.

 In the following, the code of the notebook is provided: